seyyah/me/awesome.md

 - This Let's Encrypt repo is an ACME client that can obtain certs and extensibly update server configurations (currently supports Apache on .deb based systems, nginx support coming soon): <https://github.com/letsencrypt/letsencrypt>
 - ANALYSIS AND EXPLOITATION OF A LINUX KERNEL VULNERABILITY (CVE-2016-0728): <http://perception-point.io/2016/01/14/analysis-and-exploitation-of-a-linux-kernel-vulnerability-cve-2016-0728/>
 - E-mail, subdomain and people names harvester <https://github.com/laramies/theHarvester>, <http://www.edge-security.com/theharvester.php>
+- bettercap is a complete, modular, portable and easily extensible MITM tool and framework with every kind of diagnostic and offensive feature you could need in order to perform a man in the middle attack: <https://github.com/evilsocket/bettercap>
+- PacketFu, a mid-level packet manipulation library for Ruby: <https://github.com/packetfu/packetfu>

 ## Cache
 - IdentityCache is a blob level caching solution to plug into ActiveRecord.
 Don't #find, #fetch! <https://github.com/Shopify/identity_cache>, <http://shopify.github.io/identity_cache>